 Skip to main content

 Looking for a mildly depressing stat to start your day?
-Amazon collects 49% of all online sales in the U.S. That’s right, nearly half of the stuff bought online goes through a single company – and that percentage is growing.
-For comparison, Walmart, Apple, and eBay combine for less than 10% of the digital retail space.
+Amazon collects roughly 38% of all online sales in the U.S. That’s right, more than one-third of the stuff bought online goes through a single company – and that percentage is growing.
+For comparison, Walmart, Apple, and eBay combine for less than 20% of the digital retail space.

-While Amazon continues to challenge our collective definition of a monopoly, there are several smaller, local options available.
-Places with friendly people to talk to, sage advice about gear, and shelves stocked with useful products, not just race-to-the-bottom shit.
-Many of these shops have been around for decades, standing the test of time due to their ingenuity, investment in community, and adaptability.
+While Amazon continues to challenge our collective definition of a monopoly, there are many great smaller, local options available.
+These are places with friendly people to talk to, sage advice about gear, and shelves stocked with useful products, not just race-to-the-bottom shit.
+Many of these shops have been around for decades, standing the test of time due to their ingenuity, investment in the community, and adaptability.

-My distaste with Amazon is fairly obvious – the rise of the online warehouse correlates with the decline of the specialty climbing, skiing, kayaking, and mountaineering shops across the country.
+My distaste for Amazon is fairly obvious.
+The rise of the online mega-warehouse directly correlates with the decline of specialty climbing, skiing, kayaking, and mountaineering shops across the country.
 And with the loss of these technicians, tuners, and pack fitters, we also lose their hands-on experience and knowledge.
-Thus, if you’re near a small gear shop that offers a product at a fair price, I encourage you to buy local.
+So, if you’re near a small gear shop that offers what you’re looking for at a fair price, I encourage you to give them your business.
+That’s why we’ve rounded up our picks for the 14 best outdoor stores — all small and locally owned — in the U.S.

 Ascent Outdoors